RaqibSaruf/event_management/README.md

 # Project Overview and instructions

-The application stands with event management.
-Where anyonne can register with their email.
-From the admin dashboard they can add/edit/delete/view their events with specific details.
+This application is designed for event management.
+Anyone can register using their email.
+From the admin dashboard, users can add, edit, delete, and view events with specific details.
+They can manually register attendees from the panel, view the attendee list, and download a CSV file of all attendees.

-All events are visible for guest users.
-They can register in any events if the event is active within timefame and have available attendee capacity.
-And also, view all events availbale in home page.
+All events are visible to guest users.
+They can register for an event if it is active within the specified timeframe and has available attendee capacity and also view all available events on the homepage.

-Logged in user can also register their attendee manually from thepanel and see the attendee list and able to download csv of all attendees.
-All the event list and attendee list are searchable and sortable.
+Both the event list and attendee list are searchable and sortable.

 # Tools and Technologies

-For this project I am using pure PHP, Javascript and Mysql
+This project is built using pure PHP, JavaScript, and MySQL.

 # Minimum requirement